yourbase/yb/README.md

-# YourBase CLI
+# Yourbase CLI

 [![YourBase Community Slack](https://img.shields.io/badge/slack-@yourbase/community-blue.svg?logo=slack)](https://slack.yourbase.io)

 `yb build all-the-things!`

-A build tool that makes working on projects much more delightful.
+YourBase is a build tool that makes working on projects much more delightful.
 Stop worrying about dependencies, keep your CI build process in-sync with your local development process and onboard new team members with ease.

-YB was created for complex repositories, including monorepos, and for projects with multiple team members.

 The primary features of the YB tooling are: